 With a traditional mortgage, lenders have the right to take possession of a property should the borrower fail to keep up regular monthly repayments.
 However, since most equity release schemes don’t require a monthly repayment, then this question of “affordability” becomes irrelevant.
 With a Lifetime Mortgage, your interest would normally “roll up” so there should be no reason why you would lose your property to a lender.

 Historically there have been instances where lenders took possession of properties but these days this type of lending is highly regulated and the industry works hard to avoid circumstances where repossession is required.

 The terms of your agreement would normally allow you to stay in the property until you die.
 If your circumstances changed – for example you needed to go into long term care – then the property would normally be sold.
 With a Lifetime Mortgage, the lender would then be repaid all capital plus any rolled up interest from the sale proceeds and you would retain any excess over this amount.
 If you have a Home Reversion Plan, you would have already sold the home to the provider, so in these circumstances, they would then sell the property on the open market and keep all proceeds.
 This is one reason why it is important to understand the difference in the type of plan, so make sure your advisor goes through these fully and clearly before making any commitment.

-At nottinghammoneyman.com, we’ve a history of providing you with bespoke, detailed, local mortgage advice as to what may be the most suitable way forward in your particular circumstances.
-To add to this local service, we’ve now teamed up with an Equity Release Specialist and between us we’d be happy to come to meet you in the comfort of your own home to answer any questions you may have on anything mentioned above by way of a free consultation.
+At Nottinghammoneyman.com, we’ve a history of providing you with bespoke, detailed Mortgage Advice in Nottingham as to what may be the most suitable way forward in your particular circumstances.
+To add to this service, we’ve now teamed up with an Equity Release Specialist and contact us we’d be happy to come to meet you in the comfort of your own home to answer any questions you may have on anything mentioned above by way of a free consultation.